helioalb/broker/README.md

 #### Wallet

-The responsibility of this component is manager wallets.
+The responsibility of this component is to manager the wallets.
 In this, is possible to do deposits and withdraws.
 Currently, the wallet is enabled to store BRL(Brazilian Real) and VIB(Vibranium), but the structure is ready to store any kind of asset.
 Besides that, there is a feature to make trades.
 This feature will be used in the next component, the [OrderBook](#orderbook).

 ##### About the database.